CS147Project/WebApp/README.md

 This repo holds the code for teamworkout.com.
 The owners of this project are Rebecca Amato, KJ Fryauff, and Jeremy Hines.
+This project is our group project for Stanford University's CS 147: Introduction to Human-Computer Interaction Design.